SpacePlushy/frank-portfolio/CSR_PORTFOLIO_README.md

 - All component files updated to use dynamic content
 - `docs/CSR_PORTFOLIO_SETUP.md` - Detailed documentation

-Your CSR portfolio will showcase your exceptional customer service achievements while maintaining the same professional design as your software engineering portfolio!
+Your Customer Service Representative portfolio will showcase your exceptional customer service achievements while maintaining the same professional design as your software engineering portfolio!